michaelxwang/michaelxwang.github.io/_posts/2020-12-31-tax-check-list.md

 - Which country are you a citizen of (China, India, or other country)?
 - If status ever changed in the current year or a prior year, the date of change (MM/DD/YYYY).
 For example, "10/01/2020 from F1 to H1B."
 - How many days (including partial days) have you stayed in the US in 2020, 2019, 2018 respectively?
 You can get your travel history outside the United States from the [I94 Website](https://i94.cbp.dhs.gov/I94/#/history-search) and use the [Days Calculator](https://www.timeanddate.com/date/durationresult.html) to compute days between two dates.
-- Is the number of days in US in 2020 consistent with the location information provided earlier?
+- Is the number of days in the US in 2020 consistent with the location information provided earlier?
-- Have you applied for green card?
+- Have you applied for a green card?
 - Have you received form 1042-S?
-- Does any wage document include treaty deduction (we cannot deduction twice)?
+- Does any wage document include treaty deduction (we cannot deduct twice)?
 - [New client only] Did you file last year?
-If so what form used (1040, 1040A, 1040EZ, 1040NR, 1040NR-EZ)?
+If so, what form used (1040, 1040A, 1040EZ, 1040NR, 1040NR-EZ)?
 - [New client only] In what years have you filed federal taxes claiming US-China tax treaty 20(c)?
 You do not need to answer the question if you have provided last year's return.

 ### Foreign Earned Income Exclusion (FEIE) / Foreign Tax Credit (FTC)